-- (a) Credit total continuous service in the Senate first; - (b) Credit total noncontinuous service in the Senate second; - (c) Credit total continuous service in the Assembly third; and (d) Credit total noncontinuous service in the Assembly fourth. - 2.
-In every case where there are ties, those ties are broken by alphabetical order.
+- The Senate shall determine seniority among the Senators as follows: - (a) Credit total continuous service in the Senate first; - (b) Credit total noncontinuous service in the Senate second: - (c) Credit total continuous service in the Assembly third; and - (d) Credit total noncontinuous service in the Assembly fourth. - In every case where there are ties, those ties are broken by alphabetical order.